-2.3.3 Slot Status and Skipping Slot Updates
+2.5 Slot Status and Skipping Slot Updates

-RAUC hashes each image or archive with SHA-256 when packing it into a bundle and stores this as the image's "checksum" in the bundle's manifest file.
-This checksum allows to reliably identify and distinguish the image's content.
+RAUC hashes each image or archive when packing it into a bundle and stores this hash in the bundle's manifest file.
+This hash allows to reliably identify and distinguish the image's content.

-When installing an image, RAUC can write the image's checksum together with some status information to a central or per-slot status file (refer statusfile option).
+When installing an image, RAUC can write the images hash together with some status information to a central or per-slot status file (refer statusfile option).

-The next time RAUC attempts to install an image to this slot, it will first check the current checksum of the slot by reading its status information, if available.
-If this checksum equals the checksum of the image to write, RAUC can skip updating this slot as a configurable performance optimization (refer install-same per-slot option).
+The next time RAUC attempts to install an image to this slot, it will first check the current hash of the slot by reading its status information, if available.
+If this hash equals the hash of the image to write, RAUC can skip updating this slot as a configurable performance optimization (refer install-same per-slot option).